How to resize logical volume management devices that use Azure Disk Encryption

 sudo lsblk -o "NAME,SIZE"

-Screenshot showing the code that checks disk sizes.
-The results are highlighted.
+Screenshot showing the code that checks disk sizes with the results highlighted.

 Here we identified which PVs are associated with which LVs by using lsblk -fs.
 You can identify the associations by running lvdisplay.